 Most schools combine groups 1 & 2.
 The children in this group are called ‘kleuters’, and the group is known as ‘kleuterklas.’
 In ‘kleuterklas’ the focus is on learning through play, social skills, fine and gross motor skills, structure, and gradual preparation for reading and writing.
 Formal reading and writing starts in group 3 (age 6).

-Apart from a few private, fee-paying schools, all schools are funded by the government.
-In the Netherlands we distinguish between regular (openbare) and special (bijzondere) schools.
+- In the Netherlands you have regular (openbare) and special (bijzondere) schools.
 Regular schools are both funded and run by the Dutch government.
 Special schools have their own board, which usually consists of parents or the foundation that set the school up.
 Special schools have equal state funding to regular schools.

-Parents are only asked to pay a small ‘voluntary parental contribution’ with which schools pay for extras.
-These amounts vary from 50 euros per year for regular schools to 800 euros per year (or more) for some special schools.
+- On almost all schools parents pay a small ‘voluntary parental contribution’ with which schools pay for extras.
+These amounts vary from 50 euros - 800 euros per year (or more) for some special schools.

 The Expat Centre and the Municipality of Leiden organise seminars about Dutch education in general, covering which schools offer English language from group 1, international schools and how to find a school in Katwijk, Leiden, Leiderdorp, Oegstgeest, Voorschoten en Zoeterwoude.